-Align existing land use regulations with West Virginia State code and streamline land development process.
+Align existing land use regulations with West Virginia State code and make the land development processes consistent with the County ordinances and regulations.

 1. Perform a yearly review of relevant changes to West Virginia Code 8A following the end of the West Virginia state legislative session.